folio-org/mod-circulation/doc/circulationrules.md

 `a`, `b`, `c` and `s` build a location hierarchy.

-`s` is the only location level than is implemented in the loan rules engine yet.
+`s` is the only location level than is implemented in the circulation rules engine yet.

-The loan rules editor and the loan rules engine haven't been migrated to the complete location hierarchy yet (see
+The circulation rules editor and the circulation rules engine haven't been migrated to the complete location hierarchy yet (see
 [UIIN-127 Migrate to hierarchical location end-point](https://issues.folio.org/browse/UIIN-127)).

-`a`, `b` and `c` can be put into the loan rules file but they havn't been implemented in the loan rules engine yet causing these rules to never match.
+`a`, `b` and `c` can be put into the circulation rules file but they havn't been implemented in the circulation rules engine yet causing these rules to never match.

 ## Criterium